noirello/pyorc/docs/api.rst

     represents the selected columns.
 If no columns are specified then it's the same as :attr:`Reader.schema`.

+.. attribute:: Reader.software_version

+    The version of the writer that created the ORC file, including the used implementation as well.

+    >>> reader.software_version
+    'ORC C++ 1.7.0'

 .. attribute:: Reader.writer_id

     The identification of the writer that created the ORC file.
 The known